alexavalencia/petstore-api-automation/README.md

 # Pet Store API Automation And Performace

-This project demonstrates automated testing of the Pet Store API using a combination of Java, Serenity, RestAssured, and Cucumber.
+This project demonstrates automated testing of the Pet Store API using a combination of Java, Serenity, RestAssured, Gradel, and Cucumber.
 The primary focus is on the "Get Pet" APIs, ensuring they function correctly and meet the specified requirements.

 ## Project Structure
 - Java: The programming language used for the test implementation.